infinitepower18/EmailClientHelper/README.md

 # EmailClientHelper
 A simple helper package to send an email using 3rd party email clients.
 Supported clients include Gmail, Outlook and Yahoo Mail.

-Currently, the package only supports iOS, Mac Catalyst and visionOS.
+Currently, the package only supports iOS and visionOS.

 You will also need to add this in your app's `Info.plist`: